jmhodges/justrun/README.md

 The `-i` argument being a comma-separated list is gross.
 I've not found a better mechanism, yet.
 Globbing in it may help.
 Pull requests welcome.

+It's fairly easy to accidentally cause a cycle in your commands and the filesystem watches.
+Add files or directories touched or created by your commands to the `-i` option.